waldheinz/jay/README.md

 Jay
 ===

-This is a raytracing experiment of me, which was abandoned several years ago.
+This is a raytracing experiment of mine, abandoned several years ago.
 If you are searching for something generating pretty images, this is most probably not what you want.
-The code roughly follows the ideas presented in Pharr & Humphreys excellent /Physically based Rendering" book (the first edition).
+The code roughly follows the ideas presented in Pharr & Humphreys excellent /Physically based Rendering/ book (first edition).
 There might still be some code in here which could be of use for other projects, so I release it under the BSD 2-Clause license: